ERPMan's Computer Tips for Windows page: [part 2]

 least IE 5.0 or higher is already installed.
 Follow the directions carefully.
 If you are doing this under WinME, use

-a third party tool such as CoolKill or WinKill to close the STMGR.EXE file and use the MSCONFIG (System Configuration)
+a third party tool such as CoolKill or WinKill to close the STMGR.EXE file and use the MSCONFIG tool to prevent

-tool to prevent 'Statemgr' from running at Startup.
-You may have to restart the computer after installing WMP 6.4
+'Statemgr' from running at Startup.
+You may have to restart the computer after installing WMP 6.4.07.1121 with

-with either method.
+either method.
 WinME users should use method 2 as it's the best way to install WMP 6.4 build 1121.
-After
+After doing

 Method 1 - Installing WMP 6.4 with the IE 5.01 or 5.5 setup program: